a773music/a773_er301_presets/README.md

 # Presets
-All presets (should be) compatible with firmware 0.4.20
+All presets (should be) compatible with latest firmware
 Discussion thread: https://forum.orthogonaldevices.com/t/a773-presets-unit-files

 Loading in the ER-301 (without having to worry about which unit was